 ii) To restore ecological balance and to promote economic development of villages.

-GITAM Centre for Integrated Rural Development will implement all its extension activities in collaboration with organizations such as M.S.Swaminathan Research Foundation, SHIRDI Foundation and other reputed NGOs.
+GITAM Centre for Integrated Rural Development will implement all its extension activities in collaboration with organizations such as M.S.Swaminathan Research Foundation, Shirdi Foundation and other reputed NGOs.
 The centre will also be in regular touch with central and state government agencies that look after rural development programmes for possible linkages, participation and collaboration.
-In particular, regular liaison will be maintained with the Ministry of Rural Development, Govt. of India, to weld the framework of programmes of the centre with those of the government.
+In particular, regular liaison will be maintained with the Ministry of Rural Development, Government of India, to weld the framework of programmes of the centre with those of the government.

-GITAM University is working with three-pronged commitment to teaching, research and extension and has grown to be a consulting/ referral point for both the government and industry that are in perennial search for solutions to varied problems.
+GITAM University is working with a three-pronged commitment to teaching, research and extension and has grown to be a consulting/ referral point for both the government and industry that are in perennial search for solutions to varied problems.